Portfolio Rebalancing: How It Shapes Retirement Success for Aggressive and Conservative Withdrawals

 No Advisory Fee

-*Withdrawals are taken out based on the allocation of Equity and bond at that time. i.e., in the rebalancing strategy, withdrawals are taken such that the 60/40 allocation is maintained.
+*In the rebalancing strategy, withdrawals are taken such that the 60/40 allocation is maintained.
 In the no rebalancing strategy, withdrawals are taken based on the prevailing allocation %s in equity and bond.
+In the no rebalancing strategy (alternate), withdrawals are taken from bond first until it is depleted and then from equity.

 Scenarios